chevah/geck/content/defects-tech-debt.rst

 a release dedicated / focused on reducing their numbers.

 We should focus on fixing all bugs as soon as possible.
-Even if a defect does not currently affect a customer, the changes are hight that a customer will be affected by it in the near future.
+Even if a defect does not currently affect a customer, the changes are high that a customer will be affected by it in the near future.

 In the same small/minor bugs might release big flaws in the structure of our